 Are you a high achieving student who expects to be invited to join Phi Theta Kappa?
 If so, take advantage of provisional membership and get involved with the chapter today!
 Provisional membership is granted to students who expect to meet the eligibility requirements for membership in the upcoming semester.
-Provisional members can attend weekly meetings and participate in chapter activities.
+Provisional members can attend bi-monthly meetings and participate in chapter activities.
 Provisional members are not permitted to be a chapter officer or vote on official chapter business.

 Invitations to join Phi Theta Kappa are issued to students who meet the eligibility criteria by the fifth week of the fall and spring semesters.
 Invitations are sent electronically to students' Howard Community College email addresses.
 If a student receives an invitation and does not choose to accept membership into the society, they will continue to receive invitations to join in future semesters as long as they continue to meet the eligibility criteria.

 Students invited to join Phi Theta Kappa must accept membership into the society via the Phi Theta Kappa International website link and access code provided in their invitation email.
 In order to accept membership, students must pay a one-time membership fee of $80 and complete the online membership registration before the stated deadline in their invitation email.